jjziets/Minecraft_Bedrock_Version_Auto_Update/README.md

 ## Update Script

 The `updateMCscript.sh` script checks for updates to the Minecraft Bedrock server Docker image.
 If a new version is found, the script will pull the updated image, recreate the server containers with the new image, and log the operation.
+I hope to add a command that will warn the players of the downtime but that is in the todo list

 ### Usage